clojure-liberator/liberator/tutorial/all-together.md

 ## Possible extensions

-This example is nfar from beeing feature complete.
+This example is far from being feature complete.
 It can be extended to support conditional requests and more media types.
 You can use
 ````authorized?```` to restrict access to the resourses.